jnand/cortland-guide/pages/gnupg.md

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
 ```

-Enter a password for you **Master key**, don't leave this blank, as the master key is responsible for all sub-keys and represents your cryptographic identity online -- if compromised a password will be your last line of defense if an attacker get hold of your Master key.
+Enter a password for your **Master key**, don't leave this blank, as the master key is responsible for all sub-keys and represents your cryptographic identity online -- if compromised a password will be your last line of defense if an attacker gets hold of your Master key.

-?> However, when creating **subkeys** skip password protecting the key since we'll be loading the subkeys onto the Yubikey and setting a pin-code.
+?> However, when creating **subkeys** skip password protection, since we'll be loading the subkeys onto the Yubikey and setting a pin-code.

 ```bash
       ┌──────────────────────────────────────────────────────┐